 Islam is a religion that enables us to live our lives in harmony with nature, ourselves and God.
 Islam does not compartmentalize but rather unites the life of a person.
 This is the summum bonum, supreme good of Islam because Islam assures us of happiness in this world and the Next.
 Presently, people are so madly in pursuit of this world that it has resulted in upsetting the ecology of nature; this because of the decay in the inner nature of human beings.
 In this age of unprecedented advancements in science and technology, the pursuit of worldly gain has turned sour and self-destructive because it is devoid of all ethical values.
-Therefore the pursuit of dunya (worldly affairs) without Deen can only lead to, and has led to, disaster.
-On the other hand, pursuit of Deen (religion) without dunya (temporal world) is merely daydreaming.
+Therefore the pursuit of dunya (worldly affairs) without Deen can only lead to and has led to, disaster.
+On the other hand, the pursuit of Deen (religion) without dunya (temporal world) is merely daydreaming.
 Islam asks people to cultivate the world without robbing, usury, stealing and raping the environment and insists that people must carry out their tasks subject to moral law.
-For the Muslim, involvement and success in the world will ensure success in the hereafter.
+For the Muslim, involvement, and success in the world will ensure success in the hereafter.
 If practiced with sincerity, Islam guarantees happiness in this world and the next.
-Having granted this great gift of God to humanity what else could we do but say ‘we hear and we obey and all praise is due to Allah, Lord of the Worlds.’
+Having granted this great gift of God to humanity what else could we do but say 'we hear and we obey and all praise is due to Allah, Lord of the Worlds.'

 Isma'il Raji al-Faruqi (January 1, 1921 - May 27, 1986) was a Palestinian-American philosopher and an authority on Islam and comparative religion.
 He was Professor in the Department of Religion at Temple University until his death in 1986.
 Al-Faruqi and his wife, Lois Lamya al-Faruqi, were brutally stabbed to death in their home in Wyncote, Pennsylvania on May 27, 1986.